1. Lead From the Front

 Leverage unit Facebook and Twitter accounts through the standard messaging provided to your PAO to promote performance and to reach Soldiers and Family members.
 This is one of the easiest ways to get the message out.
 You can also tailor unit specific information and share your unit Facebook and Twitter sites to motivate your unit and the FRGs!

-Other ideas include working with local MWR, USO, or other installation resources to bring motivational speakers to your unit—such as collegiate or professional athletes, chefs, or celebrities.
+Other ideas include working with the local Army Wellness Center , MWR, USO, or other installation resources to bring motivational speakers to your unit—such as collegiate or professional athletes, chefs, or celebrities.
 These speakers can help motivate your Soldiers and their Families to optimize their health readiness and performance.